Delaware Highlights

 Tobacco use remains the leading cause of preventable death and disease in the United States and in Delaware.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Delaware's elected officials:

-- Protect Delaware’s tobacco tax structure and defend any attempted rollbacks on specific products; and
+- Protect Delaware's tobacco tax structure and defend any attempted rollbacks on specific products.

-The American Lung Association in Delaware will continue to educate lawmakers and identify champions in the ongoing fight against tobacco.
-Our goal is to build champions within the legislature and at the grassroots level to advance our goals which include protecting and assessing the current tobacco tax structure in place and protecting the much-needed funding for tobacco prevention and control programs.
+In 2026, the American Lung Association in Delaware will continue to educate lawmakers and identify champions in the legislature and at the grassroots level to fight tobacco and advance our goals which include increasing the current tobacco tax, creating greater parity among other tobacco products and protecting funding for tobacco prevention and control programs.

 Delaware Facts |